Submultiplicative norms and filtrations on section rings: Study of the set of submultiplicative norms

 \subsection{Classification of submultiplicative norms and applications}

 The main goal of this section is to establish Theorems \ref{thm_char}, \ref{thm_char2} giving a characterization of submultiplicative norms in terms of sup-norms, and then to deduce Theorem \ref{thm_ns_conv}.
 We conserve the notation from the introduction.
+Throughout the whole section we assume that $L$ is ample.

 For any $r \in \nat^*$, $k; k_1, \ldots, k_r \in \nat$, $k_1 + \cdots + k_r = k$, we define the multiplication map

 as follows $f_1 \otimes \cdots \otimes f_r \mapsto f_1 \cdots f_r$.
 It is standard that there is $p_0 \in \nat^*$, such that for any $k_1, \cdots, k_r \geq p_0$, the map ${\rm{Mult}}_{k_1, \cdots, k_r}$ is surjective, cf. \cite[Proposition 3.1]{FinSecRing}.